Julian (emperor): Paganism's shift under Julian

 Julian's popularity among the people and the army during his brief reign suggest that he might have brought paganism back to the fore of Roman public and private life.
 In fact, during his lifetime, neither pagan nor Christian ideology reigned supreme, and the greatest thinkers of the day argued about the merits and rationality of each religion.
 Most importantly for the pagan cause, though, Rome was still a predominantly pagan empire that had not wholly accepted Christianity.

 Even so, Julian's short reign did not stem the tide of Christianity.
-The emperor's ultimate failure can arguably be attributed to the manifold religious traditions and deities that paganism promulgated.
-Most pagans sought religious affiliations that were unique to their culture and people, and they had internal divisions that prevented them from creating any one ‘pagan religion.’
+The emperor's ultimate failure can arguably be attributed to the many religious traditions and deities that paganism promulgated.
+Most pagans sought religious affiliations that were unique to their culture and people, and they had internal divisions that prevented them from creating any one 'pagan religion'.
 Indeed, the term pagan was simply a convenient appellation for Christians to lump together the believers of a system they opposed.
 In truth, there was no Roman religion, as modern observers would recognize it.
-Instead, paganism came from a system of observances that one historian has characterized as “no more than a spongy mass of tolerance and tradition.”
+Instead, paganism came from a system of observances that one historian has characterized as "no more than a spongy mass of tolerance and tradition".

 This system of tradition had already shifted dramatically by the time Julian came to power; gone were the days of massive sacrifices honoring the gods.
 The communal festivals that involved sacrifice and feasting, which once united communities, now tore them apart—Christian against pagan.
 Civic leaders did not even have the funds, much less the support, to hold religious festivals.
 Julian found the financial base that had supported these ventures (sacred temple funds) had been seized by his uncle Constantine to support the Christian Church.
 In all, Julian's short reign simply could not shift the feeling of inertia that had swept across the Empire.
 Christians had denounced sacrifice, stripped temples of their funds, and cut priests and magistrates off from the social prestige and financial benefits accompanying leading pagan positions in the past.
 Leading politicians and civic leaders had little motivation to rock the boat by reviving pagan festivals.
 Instead, they chose to adopt the middle ground by having ceremonies and mass entertainment that were religiously neutral.